m89p067/equiv_med/README.md

 ### Ranking plots
 In this example the Ranking curves are created using the columns "texture_mean" and "diagnosis_category" of the Breast Cancer Wisconsin (Diagnostic) Data Set.
+- precision vs. recall plot (with AUC)
+- true positive vs. false positive rates graph (with Kolmogorov-Smirnov statistic in the standard and truncated forms)
 ```Python
 from equiv_med.ROC import Ranking
 out1=Ranking.Ranking_plots(texture_mean, diagnosis_category)